lanyizi/RA3Bar-RA3Launcher/README.md

 ## Features
 * Start Red Alert 3 nearly instantly
 * You can now click Red Alert 3's splash screen to open RA3's Control Center.
-This could be pretty handy if you wish to play Mods[1] with current version C&C:Online Launcher.
+This could be pretty handy if you wish to play Mods[1] with current version of C&C:Online Launcher.
 * You can now add custom command-line arguments directly inside the Control Center.
 Again, this could be pretty handy if you want to add some command line arguments when using C&C:Online Launcher.
 * Control Center's Game Browser is now equipped with a simple replay parser which can display some match information such as date, game duration, map, and player list.
 It can also fix corrupted replays damaged by game crash.
 * If you can't open (and watch) .RA3Replay files with RA3.exe, now you can set the replay file association in a rather easy way: right click on the replay file, and choose (this new) RA3.exe in the **Open With...** menu.
 Then you can watch replays by just double-clicking on the file.